bemoid/bemoid/scss/components/radio/README.md

 # Input

-The Bemoid radio component for stylizing choosable field inputs, where the user can choose one of multiple choices from a list.
+Component for stylizing choosable field inputs, where the user can choose one of multiple choices from a list.

 ## Installation